joren485/blog/_posts/2022-10-23-aur-packages-expired-domains.md

 In this blog post we have shown that it is possible to hijack AUR packages by targeting the domains used in the installation process of those packages.
 Hijacking AUR packages is not a new concept.
 As we said in the introduction, hijacking AUR packages has always been possible (in multiple ways) and is a known risk.

 However, hijacking a package by registering domains is harder to detect and other methods, because the change of domain ownership is not registered by the AUR (unlike a malicious change to a `PKGDBUILD` file).

+In the end we found 4 (out of 85793 total) packages that are vulnerable to this attack.
+These packages are installed by only a handful of users, if any, because they are broken by definition.
+This shows that this attack is feasible, but not practical.

 The best way to protect against this kind of attack is to enforce the integrity of source files by setting hash values.
 We saw that this is, unfortunately, not done for a significant portion (35%) of packages.